tomazzlender/highrise-translation/README.md

 ## Why?

-My parents don't understand English, but they wanted to use beautiful CRM Highrise by 37signals.
+There are people who can't use beautiful web app Highrise by 37signals because they don't understand English words.
+For example my parents :).

 ## How does it work?

 Everytime page loads English words are replaced with translations.
 It is not perfect, but it works ok.
-Someone who doesn't speaks English can use app pretty much without a problem.
+Someone who doesn't speak English can use app pretty much without a problem.

 ## How to install?